maxviazov/Spring-Frameworks-/Migrating-from-earlier-versions-of-the-Spring-Framework.md

 This page provides information when upgrading to newer versions of the Spring Framework.
 If you find items not covered yet, please raise a [ticket in JIRA](http://jira.springsource.org) or submit a pull-request against this page.

 ### Actively supported generations: 3.2, 4.1, 4.2
-Note that the 3.0.x and 3.1.x lines have been retired already, with no support whatsoever available anymore, in favor of the 3.2.x line.
+Note that the 3.0.x and 3.1.x lines have been retired already, with no support whatsoever available anymore, in favor of the 3.2.x line (EOL is December 31 2016, see [this blog announcement](https://spring.io/blog/2015/06/15/spring-framework-3-2-x-eol-on-dec-31-2016)).
 Limited support for 4.0.x is still available but no further maintenance releases are planned in that line.
 We strongly recommend an upgrade to the latest Spring Framework 3.2.x release or - preferably - to the 4.1/4.2 line: http://projects.spring.io/spring-framework/

 ## Migrating to Spring Framework 4.2
 For an overview of new features, refer to [New Features and Enhancements in Spring Framework 4.2](http://docs.spring.io/spring-framework/docs/4.2.x/spring-framework-reference/htmlsingle/#new-in-4.2) in the reference documentation.